Limetown

-Limetown is a scripted fiction podcast fiction series created by Two-Up Productions that debuted on July 29, 2015, and became the number one US podcast on iTunes less than two months later.
+Limetown is a scripted podcast fiction series, created by Two-Up Productions, that debuted on July 29, 2015, and became the number one US podcast on iTunes less than two months later.
 The show has drawn comparisons to the popular podcast Serial and the 1990s television show The X-Files.
 The series was written and directed by Zack Akers and produced by Skip Bronkie.
 The second season debuted on October 30, 2018.

 Awards

 Plot

 Limetown is a fictional story told as a series of investigative reports by Lia Haddock (played by Annie-Sage Whitehurst), a journalist for American Public Radio (APR), detailing the disappearance of over 300 people at a neuroscience research facility called Limetown, in Tennessee.

 Episode listing

-Although the creators planned seven episodes for the first season, only six were produced: Very short teasers were broadcast after some episodes.
+Although the creators planned seven episodes for the first season, only six were produced.
+Very short teasers were broadcast after some episodes.

 Other media

 Prequel book

 Two-Up Productions signed a book deal with Simon & Schuster to produce a prequel of Limetown in novel form.
 It was written by Cote Smith and released on November 13, 2018.